-The Schedule Trigger allows you to set the time when a build of the configuration will be run.
-The Builds Schedule page of the current project settings displays the configured build times.
-More than one Schedule trigger can be added to a build configuration.
+A Schedule Trigger allows you to set the time when a build of the configuration will be run.
+The Builds Schedule section of the current Project Settings displays the configured build times.
+More than one Schedule Trigger can be added to a build configuration.

 The settings in this section define time and other conditions for automatic build triggering.
 You can schedule a recurring build or set a specific date and time for it.

 In addition to triggering builds daily or weekly at a specified time for a particular time zone, you can specify advanced time settings using cron-like expressions.
 This format provides more flexible scheduling options.